Zog08/memory-game-MP2/README.md

 - double clicking on a card made the game think it was doing its second click on the already revealed card.
 - when revealing last card for final match the alert shows before last card is flipped. added timeout to allow time to view last card
 - forgot to stop timer at end of game.
+- logo image not displaying on deployed site, fixed src address to rectify

 learning for datasets - Code Sketch, Youtube. and DCode, Domenade.com and youtube learning for shuffle - code sketch - 11/11 memory game youtube tutroial. grid, flexbox